Common Technical Document (CTD)

 - The format and content of CTDs is set out in ICH M4.
 In particular, the CTD Summary (Module 2, sections 2.5 and 2.7) presents a medical writer with the significant task of summarising all elements of a clinical development programme, sufficient for the reviewer to quickly establish the most critical conclusions of the cumulative dataset.

-- Trilogy has extensive experience in preparing dozens of CTD submissions, from straightforward local variations to complex global submission dossiers for multiple indications.
+- Trilogy has extensive experience in preparing hundreds of CTD submissions, from straightforward local variations to complex global submission dossiers for multiple indications.

 - Our clients appreciate Trilogy’s proactive involvement in ensuring that all aspects of the clinical development programme are appropriately synthesized in a reviewer-friendly manner.